dvklopfenstein/prtgitlog/README.md

 # gitlog
 Print **_git log_** output in a **succinct** format **grouped** by day, week, month, year, or ungrouped(all)

-For help, do:
+For help for the gitlog script, do either:
 ```
-gitlog --help
+$ gitlog --help
+$ gitlog.py --help
 ```

 ## Succinct Output: Comparison